Soumya9679/AI-PYTHON-LEARNING-PLATFORM/README.md

-# PulsePy — AI Python IDE Come Learning Platform
+# PulsePy — AI Python IDE and Learning Platform

 A playful, student‑friendly Python learning platform with a browser IDE, challenge grading, and Gemini‑powered mentor hints.